-The HR* is a hard rubber sax mouthpiece aimed at professionals and students looking for a traditional versatile mouthpiece.
-High quality control standards, a beautiful warm sound and a nice free blowing feel make these soprano mouthpieces amazing players.
-We feel that this mouthpiece may be one of the best hard rubber sax mouthpieces on the market.
+The HR* is a hard rubber saxophone mouthpiece aimed at professionals and students looking for a traditional versatile mouthpiece.
+High quality control standards, a beautiful warm sound and a nice free-blowing feel make these soprano saxophone mouthpieces amazing players.
+We feel that this mouthpiece may be the best hard rubber soprano saxophone mouthpiece on the market.

 The mouthpiece comes with Deluxe Mouthpiece Pouch.
 Free domestic USPS Priority Mail shipping and handling included.
 (Click “Buy Now” button to see overseas shipping).

 This mouthpiece does not come with a ligature.
 Your current ligature (if you have a hard rubber mouthpiece) should fit this, but you can also take a look here at our H-Ligatures option.

 CLICK HERE to compare JodyJazz mouthpieces with other brands.

 The HR*soprano mouthpiece is a round chamber mouthpiece which provides a round sound in contrast to a more focused sound which a square chamber provides.
 This allows the HR* to sound very pretty and the medium chamber allows the piece to have very good projection when pushed.

 Players who now or in the past have played Meyer, Otto Link, Bari, Vandoren, Yanigisawa, or any of the straight ahead hard rubber Jazz mouthpieces out there will be sure to love The JodyJazz HR*.
 The differences come from our particular facing curve, the exact size and shape of the chamber and our commitment to quality control.